-- an accessible internal dispute resolution process to deal with customer complaints or complaints brought on behalf of consumers, including: - how complaints are documented when they are received - how to determine who is responsible for addressing them - how to track progress towards addressing the complaint - how to escalate serious complaints - and other key pieces of information - information for consumers about what happens if the accredited person's internal dispute resolution process does not resolve the complaint, including: - the Consumer Affairs Victoria website - information about the commission's dispute resolution and support services, including the relevant commission telephone numbers - information about any other external dispute resolution processes that may be available.
+- an accessible internal dispute resolution process to deal with consumer complaints or complaints brought on behalf of consumers.
+In developing this process an accredited person may consider: - how complaints are documented when they are received - how to determine who is responsible for addressing them - how to track progress towards addressing the complaint - how to escalate serious complaints - and other key pieces of information - the provision of information to consumers about the internal dispute resolution process and about what happens if the accredited person's internal dispute resolution process does not resolve the complaint, including: - the Consumer Affairs Victoria website - information about the commission's dispute resolution and support services, including the relevant commission telephone numbers - information about any other external dispute resolution processes that may be available.